 - A requirements management feature allows PMs to analyze, manage, and track changes in project requirements.

-- Issue tracking allows PMs to report project-related issues, designate priorities to those issues, and track them until they are resolved.
+- Issue tracking allows PMs to report project-related issues, designate priorities for those issues, and track them until they are resolved.

 - Knowledge sharing capabilities provide team members with the opportunity to explain and discuss their experience, such as with issues that occurred during the project and how they were resolved.